RaphaelKMandel/chronicles-of-vimia/notes/Tasks.md

 - Buffer class:
   - [x] method to determine x,y location given row,col
   - [x] give it a name, and allow navigation with :e <file> with tabs
-- [ ] Arcade vs Campaign mode
 - [x] Buffer spawner class
-- [ ] Change Action class to Change class?
+- [x] Change Action class to Change class?
 - [x] Make demo file to demonstrate concept
-- [ ] Add counts to actions/motions
 - [x] Insert mode creates list of actions (like a macro)?
   - [x] Insert Action to insert a char?
 - [x] Classes for move actions, like delete, change, etc..